SinisterLight/sinisterlight.github.com/source/_posts/2014-01-31-digital-ocean-secretly-wants-you-to-switch-to-larger-droplets.markdown

 even if there RAM needs are minimal.
 This a silent way for them for discouraging
 $5-10 low memory VMs.

-Users are coming to there platform because they are most cost efficient.
+Users are coming to there platform because they are most cost efficient option out there
 They start working on their lower performance VMs.
 This is a quiet intelligent and disguised way for pushing them to use larger VMs.
-Cheaper VMs serve the purpose of bringing users to there service and this is an intelligent way to make them feel that they need bigger droplets.
+Cheaper VMs serve the purpose of bringing users to there service and slowly out of memory issues appears.
+Zero swap space is an intelligent way to make them feel that they need bigger droplets.

 It would be interesting to see some metrics on how many users upgrade there VMs from these smaller sizes compared to other service providers.